CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-17-python3_functions.md

 ## Interpreting Error Messages

 Although Python error messages might seem initially cryptic, they actually contain lots of useful information!
 [Follow this link](http://cdn.rawgit.com/sjspielman/ccbb_bigdata2015_python/master/cheatsheets/error_messages_informative.html) to read about interpreting error messages for debugging your code.

+## Exercises

+Download [this Python script](../files/python3/functions_homework.py) (also available for download with today's Cheatsheet, see home page), which contains poorly-organized Python code in need of modularization!
+Your task is to rearrange this script such that it contains functions, as described within the script, and is modular!